 - We will need to make some edits to the template files before building and cross-compiling this code.
 Specifically, we will need to edit CMakeLists.txt and c_cpp_properties.json in the template in order to ensure the NI-DAQmx dependencies are properly linked.

-- In c_cpp_properties.json, edit the "includePath" section so that it looks like the below screenshot, which will allow us to resolve editor errors related to dependencies/linking:
+- In c_cpp_properties.json, edit the "includePath" section so that it looks like this, which will allow us to resolve editor errors related to dependencies/linking:

 Also, be sure to edit the "program" field in launch.json so that it reflects the name of the project you're trying to build.
 For example, for ReadDigPort, the line would look like:

-- In CMakeLists.txt, edit the section dictating the root paths for CMake Find so that it looks like the below screenshot:
+- In CMakeLists.txt, edit the section dictating the root paths for CMake Find:

-Also, edit the "project specific information" section so that it looks like the below screenshots, which will allow us to include the necessary NI-DAQmx dependencies during the build:
+Also, edit the "project specific information" section, which will allow us to include the necessary NI-DAQmx dependencies during the build:

 Note that there are two ways to include the necessary dependent libraries and header files: hard-coding the paths on your system, or using the